-In DBT the X-ray tube makes an arc, during which was acquired a series of images, each of which is delivered a dose equal to a fraction of that provided in a standard mammogram.
-During the acquisition any detector element receive in time sequence related information on each object volume element.
-The set of digital projections thus contains a complete structural information on all the object layers in the form of raw data.
-These are sent to a computer, where by appropriate reconstruction algorithms will reconstruct the order and the correct summation of the projection values which allows, as final result, to obtain sections comparable to those of conventional tomography, but exempt from the critical previously explained.
+In DBT the X-ray tube makes an arc, during which a series of images are acquired, each of which is delivered a dose equal to a fraction of that provided in a standard mammogram.
+During the acquisition, any detector element receives in time sequence-related information on each object volume element.
+The set of digital projections thus contains complete structural information on all the object layers in the form of raw data.
+These are sent to a computer, whereby appropriate reconstruction algorithms will reconstruct the order and the correct summation of the projection values which allows, as a final result, to obtain sections comparable to those of conventional tomography, but exempt from the critical previously explained.

 The possibility of separating different layers suggests a possible reduction of false negatives and false positives due to overlapping.

-A further advantage of DBT is given by the lack of need for operator training (the breast is positioned just like a conventional mammography in MLO and / or CC projection) and for the radiologist (as he continues to perform diagnosis from images with mammograms features).
+A further advantage of DBT is given by the lack of need for operator training (the breast is positioned just like conventional mammography in MLO and/or CC projection) and for the radiologist (as he continues to perform diagnosis from images with mammograms features).

-We can find, instead, a great variability in the acquisitions number take-over (between 13 and 25) and the acquisition angle (between 15 ° and 50 °), significant features in image quality that in DBT depends on the dose and the number of projections and acquisition angle as well the number of exposures: so, if a narrow angle with little exposure allows a fast but low-resolution 3D acquisition, a wide angle with so many exposures provide a good resolution 3D but at a low-speed acquisition with consequent means of motion artifacts and quality deterioration of reconstructed images.
+We can find, instead, great variability in the acquisitions number take-over (between 13 and 25) and the acquisition angle (between 15 ° and 50 °), significant features in image quality that in DBT depends on the dose and the number of projections and acquisition angle as well the number of exposures: so, if a narrow-angle with little exposure allows a fast but low-resolution 3D acquisition, a wide-angle with so many exposures provide a good resolution 3D but at a low-speed acquisition with consequent means of motion artifacts and quality deterioration of reconstructed images.